green aluminium reduces carbon emissions

 Green Aluminium Already Cost Competitive

 In Australia, about 16% of the electricity used is for aluminium smelters.
-Life Cycle Analysis demonstrates replacing fossil fuel energy at both the mining stage and at smelting process will make the biggest and simplest changes.
+Replacing fossil fuel energy with renewable energy at both the mining stage and at smelting process reduces life cycle analysis emission and are the biggest and simplest changes.

 Two Simple Steps to Green Aluminium